 All of this is true when it comes to our work as well.
 For some people, they’ve always known what their purpose is and what they wanted to do.
 For others they are still trying to figure it all out.
 And there are even others who have pursued their inner passion and reached success, but now are trying to figure out what’s next for them.
 Is this you?
 Are you currently starved of inspiration?
 Are you passion poor?

 Become Passion Rich

 If so, I encourage you to open your mind to something you’ve never done.
 This could include taking a class on a topic you know nothing about.
-It could include interviewing someone who you think has a really cool job to find out how they got into that line of work (I love those type of interviews and will soon be featuring some in this blog and on an upcoming podcast – stay tuned!).
+It could include interviewing someone who you think has a really cool job to find out how they got into that line of work.
+I love those type of interviews and will soon be featuring some in this blog (stay tuned!).
 It could include sitting down with me to explore some ideas that match your personality and interests.
-It could even include trying something daring like skydiving!
+Or it could even include trying something daring like skydiving!

 Go.
 Find.
 Discover.
 Don’t starve your passion, feed your passion!

-We’d love to hear from you!
+I’d love to hear from you!
 In the comment box below, share how you’ve discovered or pursued your own passions.
-Tell us something new you’re currently exploring.
+Tell something new you’re currently exploring.
 The more you share, the more you are an encouragement to others to pursue their own passions!